nickfargo/fl/README.md

 * Accepts ES6 generators as lazy sequences
 * Designed to collaborate with modules such as **[pim.js][]**, which provides persistent immutable data structures

-> TODO: Compare to mori.js, lazy.js … underscore|lodash with api adapter
+> TODO: Compare to mori.js, lazy.js, (underscore | lodash) with api adapter